-A core focus of the Community Development Investments (CDI) program is learning from the participating organizations and sharing their journies to help other organizations see themselves in this work, develop meaningful relationships and projects with the arts and culture sector, and ultimately better fulfill their own missions.
+A core focus of the Community Development Investments (CDI) program was learning from the participating organizations and sharing their journies to help other organizations see themselves in this work, develop meaningful relationships and projects with the arts and culture sector, and ultimately better fulfill their own missions.

 ArtPlace America selected PolicyLink in 2015 to lead the research and documentation components of the CDI program.